 Insurance and Medical Issues

 You are strongly advised to purchase ‘Travel Insurance’ in your home country to cover for unexpected trip cancellation and delays, loss and damage to baggage, and for illness, accident and medical evacuation.
 It is also a requirement that you provide us with your travel insurance policy number and 24hour contact phone number in case we have to arrange a medevac on your behalf off the Kokoda Trail.
 By signing the Client Trek Contract, you are making an undertaking that you understand the risks involved and possible dangers.
 Government and church-run aid posts are not found along the trek and trekkers are recommended to pack their own basic first aid medical kit.
-In case of emergencies, HF radio telephones are situated along some villages along the trail for emergencies.
+In case of emergencies, we have Satellite Phone and HF radio are situated along some villages along the trail for emergencies.

 Language and Communication